Strandgaard96/vehicle_collision_webpage/docs/README.md

 ## New York through data
 As mentioned, lots of car crashes happen every day in NYC.
-In fact, so many happen that we are able to visualize the entire city just based on the GPS location of the individual crashes, when we sample over the 8 year span in which the data has been gathered.
+In fact, so many happen that we are able to visualize the entire city just based on the GPS location of the individual crashes, when we sample over the 8 year span in which the data has been gathered (2012 - 2020).
 From the map below, we can recognize some of NYCs famous features such as Central Park in Manhattan (the black square in the left-most area) and the Hudson river which encircles Manhattan peninsula.

 Broaden our understanding of the city based solely on the car crash data sets.